 Self-Study Handbook

-The ATS Board of Commissioners approved in 2020 a new Self-Study Handbook that aligns with the new Standards of Accreditation adopted by the membership in June 2020 (the new Handbook replaces the pre-2020 Handbook).
-The “Overview” section of the new Handbook describes the self-study process as follows:
+The ATS Board of Commissioners publishes a Self-Study Handbook that aligns with the Standards of Accreditation adopted by the membership in June 2020.
+The “Overview” section of the handbook describes the self-study process as follows:

 As a school approaches a comprehensive evaluation for reaffirmation or for initial accreditation, it can be helpful to think in terms of three distinct (but mutually informing) phases: (1) the self-study process, (2) the self-study report, and (3) the self-study visit.
 This handbook focuses on each of those three phases in turn, giving attention both to broad themes and to specific practices.
 Given the diversity of contexts represented in ATS schools (e.g., in size, structure, resources, programs, location, and so on), schools are encouraged to seek consultation early and often with their Commission staff liaison, and to draw on other Commission resources as appropriate, to help them design a self-study process that meets the expectations of the Commission while also serving in ways that are authentic, meaningful, and helpful to the school.